JAI Sweep+ SW-8000Q-SFP

 As noted at the start of this letter, the new JAI Sweep+ SW-8000QSFP & SW-8000Q-10GE leverage the precise alignment of their 4 sensors to a common optical path.
 This gives them a particular advantage over quad linear cameras in applications where the speed or position of objects is constantly varying.
 Examples include objects that roll or wobble on conveyor belts, free-falling objects, and even vibrations or undulations in web-based rolls.
 Random variations such as these are difficult or impossible for the spatial compensation algorithms in quad linear cameras to adjust for, leading to color fringes or “halos” due to parallax (optical plane) or keystone (angular magnification) issues.
 For these reasons, the best target applications for the new 8K prism cameras are:

-- Belt/bulk (not lane) sorting and inspection of fruits, vegetables, or
+- Belt/bulk (not lane) sorting and inspection of fruits, vegetables, or other loose items.

 - Free-fall inspection of grains, nuts, or other similar items.